vgmurphy/pi-pico-macropad/README.md

 How to use:
 The keypad has multiple layers to it.
-In the default mode, the mode shift modifier key will be a dim red color.
+In the default mode, the mode shift modifier key will be a dim red color when in the idle layer.

 Press and hold the modifier key to choose a mode, it will turn gold to indicate this.
 You will need to hold it while you select a mode, otherwise it will revert back to the selected mode once you press any key.